jgirardet/sublack/README.rst

 Pre-commit integration
 ----------------------

-You can choose tu run Black via pre-commit by setting `black_use_precommit` to `true`.
+You can choose to run Black via pre-commit by setting `black_use_precommit` to `true`.
 Sublack settings will be ignored.

 Settings